 Percent completely or mostly support Number Recommendation Responsible party/ies Priority 80% 12 Establish a new advisory body, including the University of Minnesota as well as other public and private schools that train health professionals in Minnesota, to develop recommendations for how to move towards more interprofessional training and clinical practice.
 Legislature Medium 73% 18 Establish shared, statewide access to UMN academic library services as a shared service for clinics, academic health programs, and health systems and provide funding to non-University entities to connect to the service.
 Also identify and implement other similar shared services opportunities.
 Legislature Medium 33% 20 Consider additional ways to increase financial support for health professions training and to broaden the funding base, such as modifying or establishing provider taxes, premium/claims taxes, and other health-related taxes, including potentially creating a graduated provider tax.
 Legislature Medium 27% 15 Further subsidies for workforce development should include employer accountability measures that ensure jobs in academic health settings meet or exceed existing labor standards and include neutrality for workers seeking to form a union.
 Legislature Med-Low 67% 7 The Task Force endorses an effort commencing in 2024 to ensure that the Minnesota Academic Health System has plans and adequate financial support for facilities and equipment/technology required to meet the current and emerging needs of Minnesotans served by our healthcare ecosystem.
 The State of Minnesota can acknowledge the University's Five point plan for its Academic Health System's facilities: (1) implementation of a world-class academic health system at the University; (2) university governance and control of the UMMC; (3) partnerships with health systems throughout Minnesota; (4) new state-of-the-art facilities; and (5) investment in current facilities/equipment of the UMMC.
 Legislature, UMN High 100% 3 Request and fund a comprehensive needs assessment of health system facilities and infrastructure supporting public health throughout Minnesota.
 The study should consider statewide health care capacity, emerging future needs, opportunities for shared services/facilities across public systems, and existing labor agreements.
-Legislature, UMN Med-High 100% Develop a shared Health Sciences strategic plan for the six Health Professional Schools at the UMN that includes goals and strategies to strengthen interprofessional learning and clinical training, as well as goals and strategies to inpovate for the future of health care through partperships with other UMN High
+Legislature, UMN Med-High 100% 2 Develop a shared Health Sciences strategic plan for the six Health Professional Schools at the UMN that includes goals and strategies to strengthen interprofessional learning and clinical training, as well as goals and strategies to innovate for the future of health care through partnerships with other University programs and MN State.
+The strategic plan should include goals and/or strategies related to: UMN High